 First of all, the above preparation will save you a hell of a lot of time.
 The first week of any subject is an overview (read: almost useless) and it is extremely unlikely that you will learn anything important (read: it won’t be substantive and won’t be required for the exam).

 It can be difficult to believe this at first – I was still reading everything at the end of the first year – but trust me on this one.
 Following these steps will mean you won’t waste your time reading a significant amount of unnecessary material.
-Save that for other law student blogs.
+Save that for this and other law student blogs.

 Because you have done everything you need to for your first week (while also reducing the required work by about 75%) you will come to the lecture prepared and can start working on the second week of reading immediately.